Suicide prevention and postvention

 Mental health champions

 By implementing mental health champions into your organisation, you can ensure there is a first line of support and signposting available for your staff.
 Having a supportive conversation at the right time can often prevent a tragic loss.
-Ensuring that the knowledge and experience of your champions are up to date and they are confident to face potentially difficult scenarios can help ensure an effective service.
+Ensuring that the knowledge and experience of your champions is up to date, and they are confident to face potentially difficult scenarios can help ensure an effective service.
 Raise their profiles by embedding them into the employee induction process and enabling them to take part in staff network conversations, it's important that staff are aware of who they can contact if they need support.

 Upskill your line managers